tamalchowdhury/LinkedinReactionPollGenerator/README.md

 ## Next Steps

 - Add google analytics for page views and custom events for image download button clicks.
+- Add the 6th remaining icon, Support.
-- Add github star button
+- Add github star button.
 - Add option for image uploads for each votes.
 - Variable text size for legibility.
 - Better layout so we can see the text while editing.